CLIMATE POLLUTION REDUCTION GRANTS

 Issue Briefing

-The EPA is planning to award $4.6 billion to state and local governments to deploy clean energy, reduce emissions, and advance environmental justice.
+The EPA is awarding $4.6 billion to state and local governments to deploy clean energy, reduce emissions, and advance environmental justice.

 State and local action will be essential to halving U.S. greenhouse gas emissions by 2030.